If you have been following me for a long time already, you know just HOW much I love spring and interior design. Both things make me so happy.

 There are a billion different ways to arrange art on your walls.
 You don’t believe me?
 Then just type Gallery Wall in the Pinterest search bar and you will get thousands and thousands of different layouts and styles.

 I laid out my posters + my two Mapiful maps on the ground beforehand to see how everything would fit together.
 It definitely was a good thing to do but the person I am, I changed up the layout while sticking the posters on the wall.
 Now, you can do that when you are using glue pads like I did.
 It’s probably not really working with nails, so just lay out your posters before and see what you like.
 You can also use a template from Pinterest, like this one to make the arranging process easier.
-Prints of the same size can be switched afterwards as well.
+Prints of the same size can be switched afterward as well.

 SHOULD I USE ONLY PRINTS or CAN I INCLUDE DIFFERENT PIECES OF ART AS WELL?